In this article, we will discuss in detail the laws of reflection of light class 12, its definition, statement, and its explanation.

 Angle of Reflection

-Since you are familiar with the basic terminologies of reflection, now we will discuss the Laws.
+Since you are familiar with the basic terminologies of reflection, now we will discuss the laws of reflection.

 First law of Reflection

-For example, if an incident ray makes an angle of 45 degrees with the normal ray (line perpendicular to the surface at the point).
-The reflected ray would also make the angle of 45 degrees with the normal ray.
+For example, if an incident ray makes an angle of $45^{\circ}$ with the normal ray (a line perpendicular to the surface at the point),.
+The reflected ray would also make an angle of $45^{\circ}$ with the normal ray.

 Second law of reflection

-The incident ray, normal ray, and reflected ray all lie in the same plane.
+The incident ray, the reflected ray, and the normal at the point of incidence all lie in the same plane.

-As you can see in the above figure the incident ray, normal ray, and the reflected ray all lie in the same plane or surface.
+As you can see in the above figure, the incident ray, the normal ray, and the reflected ray all lie on the same plane or surface.

 Stay tuned with Laws Of Nature for more useful and interesting content.